infocentric/ic-sitecore-setup/README.md

 * Install SSMS
 * Enable mixed authentication
-* Run the following SQL script: sp_configure 'contained database authentication', 1;
+* Run the following SQL script: sp_configure 'contained database authentication', 1; RECONFIGURE
-GO
-RECONFIGURE;
-GO
 * Create a new admin user for the database (this one you will use later for the scripts)
 * Enable network TCP for the sql server (https://www.habaneroconsulting.com/stories/insights/2015/tcpip-is-disabled-by-default-in-microsoft-sql-server-2014)
 * Add a inbound rule the port 1433 on the firewall